zendframework/zf2-documentation/docs/languages/en/in-depth-guide/preparing-db-backend.rst

     File:
     {libraryPath}\Zend\ServiceManager\ServiceManager.php:529
     Message:
-    Zend\ServiceManager\ServiceManager::get was unable to fetch or create an instance for Blog\Mapper\BlogMapperInterface
+    Zend\ServiceManager\ServiceManager::get was unable to fetch or create an instance for Blog\Mapper\PostMapperInterface

 Conclusion
 ==========